 A lineup of unprecedented openings and annual events are making summer 2019 an especially attractive time to visit New York City.
 Coupled with perennial sports and recreational opportunities throughout the city — from baseball fever with the Mets and Yankees to outdoor activities in Coney Island, Governors Island and the Rockaways — June, July and August are a truly can’t-miss time in NYC.
-During these months, NYC & Company predicts 19 million visitors will travel to the City, so it is recommended to plan your itinerary.
 Maximize your travel by taking the JFK airport shuttle to your first preferred destination will be a plus factor.
 Take time to research the best place to stay and eat as well.

 Here are 20 reasons why you should visit New York City this summer